ebron-tech/ebron-tech/exampleSite/content/oscar.md

 I’m an ex_machina… in fact, I used to work for a start-up named after it.

+Now I work for a really big company (HPE).
-Now I am Founding Ebron.tech, a company that solves problems through technology.
+Also I am the founder of Ebron.tech, a company that solves problems through technology.
 What does make it different?
-Ebron was born to develop solutions for real life issues, but also has higher propose focused on the church needs and make the people  (more Info here).
+Ebron was born to develop solutions for real life issues, but also has higher propose focused on the church needs. (more Info here).

 As you imagine I am also Christian, I believe in God I have served at church for my entire life in multiple ministries like Music, Sound, Photo, Video and recently [creating software](https://github.com/ebron-tech/FamilyFeud).